GeraldHost/union-experiments/MAX_VOUCH.md

 There would also likely be more chance to make the sorts cheaper compared to trying to make less storage writes.

+## Bytes size

+(2) problem with this method is you quickly end up running out of calldata bytes.